-Tapas are served outdoors on the shady patio, where you’ll find white wicker chairs, rustic wooden tables and, in the evening, flickering lanterns.
-Talented owner Rushan serves up a daily-changing menu of organic, locally sourced dishes – be sure to try the olive oil, made from the hotel’s own olive groves, and the delectable Spanish ham with picked-that-day fruit from the garden.
+Tapas are served outdoors, straight to the side of your day-bed, and at the restaurant, where you’ll find white black chairs, rustic wooden tables and, in the evening, flickering lanterns.
+The team serves up a daily-changing menu of organic, locally sourced dishes – be sure to try the olive oil, made from the hotel’s own olive groves, and the delectable Spanish ham with picked-that-day fruit from the garden.

-There’s no bar as such, but classic cocktails, wine, beers and smoothies can be brought to you until 10.30pm every evening.
+There’s a bar serving classic cocktails, wine, beers and smoothies can be brought to you until 10.30pm every evening.
 There are plenty of cosy spots in the garden or the lounge for romantic pre-dinner drinks.

 Breakfast is served from 9am till 11.30am; tapas and sandwiches are served from 1pm till 7pm.